tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/streamanalytics/stream-analytics-function.md

  **JSON**

- The example below shows a response from a List Functions  request for a Stream Analytics job with one Azure Machine Learning Function.
+ The following example shows a response from a List Functions  request for a Stream Analytics job with one Azure Machine Learning Function.

 ```json
 {